IgorBarberino/Action-Recognition/README.md

 The model_utilization.ipynb has sections that facilitate to load the model and test it with saved video or in real time using a webcam.

 # References
-part of the code utilized to build the notebook is available in https://github.com/google/mediapipe.git
+part of the code utilized to build the notebook is available in [https://github.com/google/mediapipe.git](https://github.com/google/mediapipe.git) and [https://github.com/lollinng/Action-Recognition-System/tree/main](https://github.com/lollinng/Action-Recognition-System.git)https://github.com/lollinng/Action-Recognition-System.git